pauljohn32/sc_shell/notes/shell-3.md

 ## More about command line arguments

 The shell command line arguments can be handled in many ways.
-The simple way simply used arguments by their position in the command line.
-This is not the best way, since there is no error checking on the inputs.
+The simple way simply we describe next is not the best way, since there is no error checking on the inputs.
 However, it is commonly used in small projects.

-### Key Terms
+#### Key Terms: $1 and $@. {.bs-callout .bs-callout-orange}

 Inside a shell script, these are the simple ways to access command line arguments.